tencentyun/intlcloud-documents/product_new/存储产品中心/文件存储/产品简介/名词解释_intl_en.md

-## Glossary
 ### Mount point
-Each file system provides a mount point, which can be a destination address (i.e. an IP address) for access on a private network or a basic network.
-Users mount the file system to the local machine by specifying the IP of the mount point.
+Each file system provides a mount point, which can be a target address (i.e., IP address) for access in a VPC or the basic network.
+You can mount the file system to your local system by specifying the IP address of the mount point.

 ### Permission group
-A permission group is a whitelist for access control provided by the file storage.
-Users can create permission groups and add rules for them to allow CVMs to access the file system with different permissions. **Note that each file system must be bound to one permission group.**
+A permission group is a whitelist for access control provided by CFS.
+You can create permission groups and add rules for them to allow CVM instances to access the file system with different permissions. **Please note that each file system must be bound to a permission group.**

 ### NFS file system
-CFS supports NFS 4.0/3.0 protocol, which is better applicable to Linux and Unix clients.
+CFS supports NFS v3.0/v4.0 protocol, which is better applicable to Linux and Unix clients.

-### CIFS/SMB file systems
+### CIFS/SMB file system
-SMB (Server Message Block) protocol is an application-level communication protocol introduced by Microsoft for accessing files, printers, and other shared network resources on the network.
-CIFS (Common Internet File System) protocol is a public or open version of the SMB protocol.
-CIFS/SMB file systems can better support the access from Windows clients.
-CIFS/SMB protocols are now under public trial. <!--[Click to apply for a trial].-->
+Server Message Block (SMB), developed by Microsoft, is an application-layer communication protocol used for sharing access to files, printers, serial ports, and other resources in a network.
+Common Internet File System (CIFS) is the public or open version of SMB.
+CIFS/SMB file systems can better support access on Windows clients.